.

 1. The Worst Journey in the World.
 By Apsley Cherry-Garrard (1922)

 Cherry-Garrard's "worst" journey takes place during the Antarctic winter before Robert Falcon Scott's famous race against Roald Amundsen to the South Pole.
 A member of Scott's expedition, Cherry-Garrard and two others undertake an expedition to collect the eggs of the emperor penguin.
 On the way there and back, they struggle with back-breaking loads, long-dark days and numbingly cold temperatures.
 It's an incredible story, narrated with great finesse.
-B&N.com: More Information
+Amazon.com: More Information or Purchase

 2. Journals.
 By Meriwether Lews and William Clark (1841)